 Indeed, audiences across India are sending a message loud and clear to Bollywood film studios – make better films or keep losing a shit ton of money.

 Below are my personal assumptions why some of this year’s films were a catastrophe.

 BOX OFFICE COLLECTION: 23.5 crores

 PROBLEM: Despite the Aashiqui 2 cast reunion and the ubiquity of that addicting Humma Humma rework, OK Jaanu‘s reception at the box office was tepid at best.
 The reason being that Bollywood audiences are simply no longer willing to accept uninspired, hastily made South Indian film remakes.

 SOLUTION: South Indian film remakes are a gamble, not a guarantee at the box office.
 For every Drishyam, there’s a Tevar or an OK Jaanu.
-Ultimately, revisiting old territory will almost always be less satisfying to a viewer than exposing them to something original and engaging.
+Ultimately, revisiting old territory will almost always be less satisfying to a viewer than exposing them to something original.